LearningRegistry/LearningRegistry/auth-server/README.md

 * [Puma](http://puma.io/): highly optimized for performance.
 Can use workers (process fork) and/or threads.

+Also remember to precompile the assets (unless you're using some deploy mechanism that does it automatically) by running `bin/rake assets:precompile RAILS_ENV=production`

 ## Running the tests
 You can execute the test suite using the `bin/rake test` command.